juanjosevega99/dashboard-dark/README.md

 # Dashboard-Dark
-this is a Dashboard with full js vanilla - dark mode
+This is a Social Media Dashboard with full js vanilla - dark mode

 ### Stack
 - HTML